 This year's 2018 Women of Color Trailblazers Leadership Conference (WOCTLC) theme is Empowerment through Engagement and will consist of workshops that focus on the topics of peer networking, professional and personal development, and leadership opportunities.
 Most importantly, this conference will provide a space to celebrate the lives and accomplishments of women of color.
 Keynote speaker(s) are Tamika Mallory, Carmen Perez, and Linda Sarsour, founders of the National Women's March and the keynote event is free and open to the public!

-$8.00 per person for groups with 10 or more attendees.
+Conference registration fees: Free for all Mount Holyoke College Students, $10 for five college students, faculty and staff, $15.00 for non five college attendees, $8 per person for groups with 10 or more attendees.
 To take advantage of this group discount, contact firstname.lastname@example.org or call 413-538-2550.

 The SGA Students of Color Committee prides itself in creating spaces where students can continue to question, challenge and cultivate their minds in order to advance personal growth, commitment, and social advocacy for historically underrepresented communities.

 In addition, we strive to encourage open dialogues and raise consciousness about issues and intersections prevalent in modern day society regarding race, ethnicity, gender, sexual orientation, and many more identities.
 We strive for these goals by continuing to open the event to all individuals.
 The primary audience is those who self- identify as women/girls of color across the Five Colleges (age 4 +), including faculty and staff, members of the Pioneer Valley Community, and beyond.
 Interested individuals can register for the conference here.

 - The registration fee includes breakfast, lunch, conference swag, entrance to the POC Business Expo, and a ticket to the VIP meet-and-greet with the keynote speakers.